James-0n/MC_Mod_Rings_Java/README.md

 Configuration Instructions:

 Download rings-x-1.0.0.jar (the mod) and move/copy to the mods folder of Minecraft */.minecraft/mods*.
 This defines the rings' crafting recipes, textures, and item qualities, but it does not give them powers.
-For powers, download RingEffects and move it to the datapack folder of your worldsave */.minecraft/saves/Your World Name Here/datapacks*.
+For this, download RingEffects and move it to the datapack folder of your worldsave */.minecraft/saves/Your World Name Here/datapacks*.

 Crafting Instructions: